Cadence Bank Q1 2025 Earnings Call Transcript

 Valerie Toalson

-CFO & President - Banking Services at Cadence Bank
+CFO and President of Banking Services at Cadence Bank

-Our total adjusted revenue was down just slightly, less than 0.5% compared to the prior quarter, primarily due to fewer days in the first quarter.
-Net interest revenue was down $1,400,000 or 0.4% in the quarter due to day count.
-Adjusted non interest revenue on Slide 12 was down less than $1,000,000 or 1% in the quarter as strong mortgage origination income was offset by lower credit related fees and the impact of market volatility and number of days on wealth management revenue and deposit service charges respectively.
-Even so, our adjusted efficiency ratio improved notably to 57.6%, down 150 basis points from the fourth quarter, driven by lower expenses as we detail on Slide 13.
-While first quarter typically has higher expenses, our adjusted non interest expense actually decreased by just over $8,000,000 or 3 percent, driven largely by a $6,000,000 decrease in data processing and software expenses as those expenses normalize for what was an elevated fourth quarter.
+Our total adjusted revenue was down just slightly less than 0.5% compared to the prior quarter, primarily due to fewer days in the first quarter.
+Net interest revenue was down $1.4 million or 0.4% in the quarter due to day count.
+Adjusted non-interest revenue on slide 12 was down less than $1 million or 1% in the quarter as strong mortgage origination income was offset by lower credit-related fees and the impact of market volatility and number of days on wealth management revenue and deposit service charges respectively.
+Even so, our adjusted efficiency ratio improved notably to 57.6%, down 150 basis points from the fourth quarter driven by lower expenses as we detail on slide 13.

 Valerie Toalson